Fox taking fans to the ballgame with a virtual crowd

 Fox has been working on a solution to no crowds since late March, when most realized crowds were not going to be allowed to return to stadiums and arenas because of the coronavirus pandemic.

-Fox Sports president Eric Shanks said the early versions looked rudimentary and resembled “a better version of Donkey Kong” but has improved exponentially since then.
+Fox Sports CEO and executive producer Eric Shanks said the early versions of the virtual crowds looked rudimentary and resembled “a better version of Donkey Kong” but have improved exponentially since then.

 “We knew quickly that we were going to have to look at crowd and audio in a different way.
 The only thing we didn't know was the date when we were going to have to be ready to go,” Zager said.